blackrainbowtest/42YEREVAN_minishell/CONTRIBUTING.md

 - `style:` — code style changes (formatting, indentation, etc.) with no logic changes.
 - `test:` — add or modify tests.
 - `build:` — changes affecting build system or external dependencies.
+- `chore:` — other tasks like cleanup, maintenance, tooling, or non-functional changes.

 ### Examples